 Portions of the playground at Dickerson Local Park are currently unusable and is not accessible by the public.
 Park Staff has either removed the equipment, placed orange fencing around, or has corded off the equipment until further notice while they work on replacing the parts.
 Please continue to use caution around closed-off areas.

 Germantown Square Urban Park will be going under renovations.
-The renovations will be completed in phases with the removal of the existing gazebo, the pergola, and park benches in phase one.
-Phase two is scheduled to start in fall 2020.
+The renovations will be completed in phases with the removal of the existing gazebo, the pergola, and park benches in the first phase.
 The overall work will include the removal of some existing trees around the knoll and realigning the pathways.
-Park patrons should use caution around designated work areas at all times.
+Park patrons should use caution around designated work areas at all times and access closed areas.

 For additional information, please visit the park projects web page.